ncsa/TGI_RAILS_Documentation/docs/source/accounts.rst

 storage) and extensions can be made via the appropriate XRAS website.

--  TGI allocation PIs can find instructions for requesting supplements and extensions at the bottom of the `Delta Allocations page. <https://wiki.ncsa.illinois.edu/display/USSPPRT/Delta+Allocations#DeltaAllocations-Requestingan%22Extension%22or%22Supplement%22foranexistingDeltaallocation>`__
-   While that page documents the process for Delta projects, the process is the same for TGI RAILS projects.
+-  TGI allocation PIs can find instructions for requesting supplements and extensions at the bottom of the `NCSA XRAS Allocations page. <https://docs.ncsa.illinois.edu/en/latest/allocations/xras-renew.html>`__ While that page documents the process for Delta projects, the process is the same for TGI RAILS projects.